 3402 Poplar Avenue,

 8 people favorited this theater

 The Plaza Theatre was located in Poplar Plaza shopping center at Poplar Avenue and Highland Street.
 It was Memphis' first major shopping center and Augustine Cianciolo took a major gamble by constructing a large neighbourhood theatre.

-The Plaza Theatre was opened in 1952 and all seating was on a single level.
+The Plaza Theatre was opened on April 25, 1952 with Joan Caulfield in “The Lady Says No”.
+All 1,400-seats wer on a single level.
 The exception was two enclosed rooms on either side of the projection booth, party and cry rooms respectively.
 It was very successful during its many years as a single screen theatre, even after General Cinema purchased its lease in 1961.
-In its last years it was a twin.
+It was remodeled and reopened on December 23, 1964 with a reduced seating capacity of 1,200.
+It was a twinned on June 29, 1973.
 The Plaza Theatre was closed in 1987.